barnwalp/Notes/Python OOP 5. Dunder Methods.md

 print(emp_1 + emp_2)
 ```
-Note: `return notImplemented` is a way to fall back to other object to see
+Note: `return notImplemented` is a way to fall back to other object in the
-if it knows how to handle this operation.
+class hierarchy to see if it knows how to handle this operation.